junbeomchi99/Projects/README.md

 The requirements for this projects were:
 - used the mouse arrow to hover over objects and identify it
-- create randonly generated rooms, hallways, and a door
+- create randoly generated rooms, hallways, and a door
 - user should have the ability to navigate the world using WASD keys

 The goal of this game is to: